PinkP4nther/Heartbleed_PoC/README.md

 # Heartbeat_PoC

-A rust lang Heartbeat Proof of Concept.
+A rust lang Heartbleed Proof of Concept.